1953: Coronation of Queen Elizabeth II

 Mountbatten returned to the Mediterranean to serve as Commander-in-Chief, Mediterranean Fleet and from June 1952 as NATO Commander Allied Forces Mediterranean and was promoted to the substantive rank of full Admiral on 27th February 1953.
 Upon his promotion, Prince Philip, The Duke of Edinburgh (b.1921) sent a congratulatory telegram to his uncle.
 The Duke (who had been previously promoted to Admiral of the Fleet in January 1953) jokingly said - "keep it up - you may catch up one day!"

-On 10th March 1953, he was appointed Personal Aide-de-Camp (ADC(P) to his second cousin once removed - Queen Elizabeth II (1926(1952- ) and both Mountbatten and Edwina were in the procession at the Coronation on 2nd June 1953.
+On 10th March 1953, he was appointed Personal Aide-de-Camp (ADC(P) to his second cousin once removed - Queen Elizabeth II (1926(1952- ) and both Mountbatten and Edwina were in the procession at the Coronation in Westminster Abbey on 2nd June 1953.
 Mountbatten relished this opportunity to 'dress up' with as many orders and decorations as possible to add to the colour and pageantry the Coronation offered.
-The 'new Elizabethan era' brought optimism and hope to the country, for Mountbatten some would say it only brought him more opportunity for self-interest.
+The 'new Elizabethan era' brought optimism and hope to the country, for Mountbatten some would say it only brought him more opportunity for self-interest, further advancement and influence at Court.